 University Library

-The University Library provides reference and information services 75 hours per week at the circulation and reference desks, and 24 hours per day, seven days per week on the library's website.
-For more information about library services, check out the current university catalog or visit the library website.
+The University Library provides reference and information services at the circulation and reference desk at 708-534-4112.
+For more information about library services, check out the current university catalog or visit the library website library@govst.edu .